mia-platform/documentation/docs/fast_data/configuration/projection_storer.md

 </details>

 :::caution
-In order for the service to be aware of which Fast Data pipelines _artifacts_ and _execs_ it is managing, an additional `bindings` property must be passed within the Control Plane service configuration.
+In order for the service to be aware of which Fast Data pipelines [_artifacts_](/fast_data/runtime_management/overview.mdx#artifact) and [_execs_](/fast_data/runtime_management/overview.mdx#execution-step) it is managing, an additional `bindings` property must be passed within the Control Plane service configuration.
 This latter configuration maps pipeline artifacts identifiers with their corresponding details.
 Beware that without the `bindings` property the Control Plane component will not be enabled on the Projection Storer.

-Mia-Platform Console automatically generates such mapping starting from the Fast Data configuration and adds it to the service.
+Mia-Platform Console <u>automatically</u> generates for you such mapping starting from the Fast Data configuration and adds it to the service, so that these bindings do not have be added by the user.
 :::

 ## Configuration File Example